 - Lobes.
 Other fissures or sulci divide each hemisphere into a number of lobes, named for the cranial bones that lie over them.

-- Regions of cerebral hemisphere.
+- Regions of the cerebral hemisphere.
 Each cerebral hemisphere has three basic regions: a superficial cortex of gray matter, an internal white matter, and the basal nuclei.

 - Cerebral cortex.
-Speech, memory, logical and emotional response, as well as consciousness, interpretation of sensation, and voluntary movement are all functions of neurons of the cerebral cortex.
+Speech, memory, logical and emotional response, as well as consciousness, interpretation of sensation, and voluntary movement, are all functions of neurons of the cerebral cortex.

 - Parietal lobe.
 The primary somatic sensory area is located in the parietal lobe posterior to the central sulcus; impulses traveling from the body’s sensory receptors are localized and interpreted in this area.